Sana Murrani [SanaMurraniCV]

 Fellow of the Higher Education Academy [FHEA]

 Sana Murrani is an urban theorist and an experimental architect.
-She currently holds the position of Associate Director of the Arts Institute for Research and a Lecturer in Architecture at the University of Plymouth, UK.
+She currently holds the position of Associate Head of School for Graduate Affairs for the School of Art, Design and Architecture at the University of Plymouth, UK.
+This is in addition to her role as the Stream Leader for History and Theory of Architecture and Critical Context.
 She studied architecture at Baghdad University School of Architecture at both under-graduate and post-graduate level.
 Sana is a member of the Planetary Collegium’s CAiiA-Hub in Plymouth, UK where she undertook her PhD on the subject of theoretical encounters and the critique of architectural representation and material culture under the influence of technology.
 Sana’s main research interest is in the field of critical urban theory with a particular focus on the transient conditions of marginality and displacement.
 Her work focuses on linking contemporary spatial and urban philosophy and current critical theories of social practice in order to reveal the conditions of the marginalised, the contested and the peripheral in any inhabited situation/urban context.
 In her work Sana uses inter/trans-disciplinary methodologies such as second-order cybernetics, transmedia representation tools/mapping, and digital anthropology.
 She has published in peer-reviewed journals and participated in international conferences and workshops.
 Sana is currently a reviewer for Leonardo Reviews: The International Society for the Arts, Sciences, and Technology and is a guest reviewer for Routledge Architecture section.
 Sana recently became a member of the ESRC Global Challenge Research Fund Peer Review College.